 The members of the European Council are the heads of state or government of EU Member States, the President of the European Council and the President of the European Commission.
 The High Representative of the Union for Foreign Affairs and Security Policy also takes part in its work.

-The European Council meets twice every six months.
+The European Council meets at least four times every year.
 The European Council President can also convene extraordinary meetings when needed.